 Crystal Palace - Connor Wickham/Yannick Bolasie/Yohan Cabaye (6)

 Crystal Palace - Winger Wilfried Zaha is a doubt with a hamstring injury, while defender Brede Hangeland (knock), striker Marouane Chamakh (groin) and forward Kwesi Appiah (knee) are all sidelined.

 Rafa Benitez, Newcastle manager: "Obviously we have to win.
 Crystal Palace will try their best but at this stage of the season everyone wants to win and knows how important it is.
 The last few games we have seen the team spirit and the character - that is why everyone has more confidence.
 Hopefully we can score the first goal and get the fans behind the team.
 Hopefully we will see that until the end of the season and into next season in the Premier League."

 Alan Pardew, Crystal Palace manager: "I loved managing Newcastle.
 "I had some great times there and some difficult ones.
 They've improved under Rafa Benitez.
 He's managed at the very top of the game.
 Of course I want them to stay up.
 I'm desperate they stay up.
 Having said that, my job is to get the three points for Crystal Palace.
 The atmosphere will be red hot and their team has improved.
 It's a tough ask to try to win there."

 Mike Dean (The Wirral): 2015/16 record - 37 games, 123 yellow cards, 11 red cards

 Darren Ambrose, John Burridge, Yohan Cabaye, Fitz Hall, Shefki Kuqi, Peter Ramage, Wayne Routledge, Andy Thorn

 FANCY A FLUTTER?

-To find the best odds for Saturday's match, thanks to our official betting partner 138.com, click here.
+To find the best odds for Saturday's match, thanks to our official online betting partner Coral, click here.

 DID YOU KNOW?